What happens after infidelity?

-The fourth stage comes with feeling of despair or emptiness.
-You will feel loss.
-And as a matter of fact you have – in a way – lost someone dear to you.
-You might feel that the special person you had in your life – the one with whom you shared intimacy, personal feelings and secrets – is gone forever.
+The fourth stage comes with a feeling of despair or emptiness.
+You will feel lost.
+And as a matter of fact, you have – in a way – lost someone dear to you.
+You might feel that the special person you had in your life – the one with whom you shared intimacy, personal feelings, and secrets – is gone forever.
 Some people feel as if their marriage never happened, it might seem very far away and unreal now.

 What to do now?

-Don’t hold back your emotions.
+Depression after infidelity is not unheard of.
+But, don’t hold back your emotions.
 Allow yourself to feel what you are feeling.
 Friends and family members might suggest that you simply ‘let things go’, but that is not always the best advice.
-In some cases it’s better to really experience the emotions you are having.
+In some cases, it’s better to really experience the emotions you are having and to go through the phase of depression after the affair ends.
 So they can get out of your system and you can start making progress towards leaving the affair behind you.

 It will hurt from time to time and it will be hard, but both of you can make it through this and become stronger than ever.